-- A. Centers shall adhere to the contractual reporting requirements and other requirements as established by CFWYI/DOA. - B. Failure to comply with reporting requirements and reporting deadlines will result in the withholding or non-issuance of grant funds and may lead to termination of the grant contract and suspension of grant funds. - C. Agencies must adhere to CWFYI's direction not to include any Personal Identifying Information (PII) for staff or clients on any and all reporting documents. - D. Financial Reports - 1.
-Budget Transfer Request Form: May 31st is the final deadline to submit budget transfer requests to CFWYI.

-- Domestic Violence Grant Monthly Expenditure Reports (State appropriations only): All programs must submit a monthly report to the assigned Grants Administrator no later than the fifteenth of each month.
-The report is considered late if the assigned Grants Administrator receives it on or after the sixteenth. - 3.
-MLF/DFF Monthly Expenditure Reports: All programs must submit a marriage license fee/divorce filing fee monthly report to the assigned Grants Administrator no later than the fifteenth of each month.
+- A. Centers shall adhere to the contractual reporting requirements and other requirements as established by CFWYI/DOA. - B. Failure to comply with reporting requirements and reporting deadlines will result in the withholding or non-issuance of grant funds, and may lead to termination of the grant contract and suspension of grant funds. - C. Agencies must adhere to CWFYI's direction not to include any Personal Identifying Information (PII) for staff or clients on any and all reporting documents. - D. Financial Reports - 1.
+Budget Transfer Request Form: May 31st is the final deadline to submit budget transfer requests to CFWYI. - Sexual Assault Grant Monthly Expenditure Reports (State appropriations only): All programs must submit a monthly report to the assigned Grants Administrator no later than the fifteenth of each month.
 The report is considered late if the assigned Grants Administrator receives it on or after the sixteenth.